19. Juni 2026 Johannes Wolters

 And it took only 20 years to get another one.

 Because I used all these brownish colors, people would always associate it with the First World War.
-And that could be because I, first of all, when I was young, we visited my grandfather who was kind of a communist resistance fighter.
-And me and my brother, – my brother is a very good graphic novelist, a comic drawer, Milan Hülsing – we would always sit on the ground and study all those illustrated books about the First World War.
+And that could be because me and my brother as children would visit my grandfather who was a communist resistance fighter.
+And me and my brother, a very good graphic novelist, Milan Hulsing – we would always sit on the ground and study all those illustrated books about the First World War.
 I think that might have been an inspiration too, like seeing all those works.

 Here in Germany our imagery of the First World War, almost everything is coming from „All Quiet on the Western Front“ by Erich Maria Remarque.